arthur-asilva/PasswordGeneratorTools/README.md

 # PasswordGeneratorTools
 This package was made to help you with simple daily tasks like generating password suggestions.
-To use, you need to install the package from pip install password-generator-tools==0.1.0 or clone these files.
+To use, you need to install the package from pip install password-generator-tools or clone these files.

 # Import
 Use the below code to import the package into your project after installation: